nicklalone/IGME-689---Assembly_6502/02 - IDE and Getting Started/01 - IDE and Getting Started.md

 # <a id="assignments"></a>Assignments
 It's week 2 so we're beginning assignments.
 The first assignment is that of simply reading.
 We will be reading the first 2 chapters of Racing the Beam as well as Chapter 1 of your main textbook.

 You might ask, "WHY?1?
 GOD I HATE READING."
 And you've answered your own question.
 STEM students tend to eschew reading while those in the humanities try to carry humanity's knowledge forward with fewer and fewer resources.
 This is a course that is applied history.
 It contains a lot of ways of thinking that do not exist anymore.
 It contains a lot of ways of designing that do not exist anymore.
 As a result, we have to read about them to glimpse at those things.
+Think of the readings as primer for painting.

-Now,. i've asked for, "500 words" but this is just a number.
-If you write to the number, it's a pointless exercise. i'm asking you to learn, not asking you to scratch 500 words for fun.
-Bbut still, you all are trained to think in terms of doing *exactly* what I ask.
+Now, I've asked for, "500 words" but this is just a number.
+If you write to the number, it's a pointless exercise.
+I'm asking you to learn, not asking you to scratch 500 words for fun.
+But still, you all are trained to think in terms of doing *exactly* what I ask.
 So in that vein, what am I actually looking for?

 Well, this first assignment has you reading *Racing the Beam* about Stella (the Atari 2600's development codename) and Combat.
 It's about 42 pages and should take anyone around 30 minutes or so.

 With the Hugg book, this is a series of exercises and content that should help you with reference material when you're actually working.
 I've tried to arrange the class around the topics in this textbook.
+The big thing with this is what we're going to do in class.
+Just getting ourselves situated with some OpCodes and some loop structures.

-An example response is this.
+So in that way, let's see an example response.
 I just wrote it and it is very stream of consciousness:

 	I grew up in a home that mostly leaned in to video games.
 It was the 80s though, so my exposure to games was first a Magnavox pong machine we had for a tiny black and white television.
 We played Pong for hours, days, all the time.
 It is a weird thing to be able to do that at home.
 We had an arcade at the mall but we weren’t allowed to go because it the was early 80s and arcades were places of ill reupute at that point.